Arizona Cardinals: Bold Predictions For Week 10 Vs. Seahawks [Opinion]

 Arizona’s Defense Will Force Two Interceptions

-Russell Wilson has had an inconsistent season, but has put up big numbers the last few weeks.
+Russell Wilson has had an inconsistent season but has put up big numbers over the last few weeks.
 Arizona will be doing everything they can to put pressure on Wilson and will force two interceptions.

 Cardinals Pull Off a Surprising Upset

 While the Seahawks are expected to win this game, the Cardinals are not a pushover team.
 They will come out playing hard and will find ways to win the game when everything is said and done.
-If you enjoy hard-nosed, rivalry football, then this will be a game for you.
+If you enjoy hard-nosed rivalry football, then this will be a game for you.

 Do you think the Arizona Cardinals will pull off a big upset win this week?
 What are your final score predictions?
-Let us know your thoughts!

 [Featured Image by Ralph Freso/AP Images]